file-format/Docs/en/compression/rpm.md

  * Lead - It identifies the file as an RPM file
  * Signature - It can be used to ensure integrity and/or authenticity
  * Header - Contains metadata including package name, version, architecture, file list, etc.
- * File Archive - Also known as payload, which usually is in cpio format, compressed with [GZIP](/compression/gz/).
+ * File Archive - Also known as payload, which usually is in cpio format, compressed with [GZIP](/compression/gz/)

-## How to open RPM file?

- * Red Hat Package Manager
- * Alien

 ## References